Travimadox/CSC2002S-2023/ARCH2/Readme.md

 # How to Run and Execute MIPS Assembly Codes for Image Processing

+The git repository can be found at: [ARCH2](https://github.com/Travimadox/CSC2002S-2023/tree/main/ARCH2)

 ## Requirements

 - **QtSPIM Simulator**: It's recommended to use QtSPIM as the code has been tested on this platform.
 Other SPIM simulators may work but have not been tested.